karayabin/universe-snapshot/universe/Ling/Light_UserNotifications/doc/api/Ling/Light_UserNotifications/Api/Generated/Classes/UserNotificationApi/insertUserNotification.md

-Inserts the given userNotification in the database.
+Inserts the given user notification in the database.
 By default, it returns the result of the PDO::lastInsertId method.
 If the returnRic flag is set to true, the method will return the ric array instead of the lastInsertId.